Suhani-Kashyap-9/Suhani-Kashyap-9/resume.md

 Education:
 - High School Diploma from Bethel High School
-- Pursuing a Bachelor's degree in Computer Science and Math at Northeastern University
+- Pursuing a Bachelor of Science at Northeastern University
+	- Major: Computer Science and Mathematics
+	- Expected Graduation Year: 2027